eficode-academy/docker-katas/README.md

 ## Prerequisites

-You need to have access to a linux box.
-Either your laptop or a cloud server.
+You need to have access to a machine with docker installed.
+There are many ways of getting that:
+* Click the link above to get a Cloud shell from Google (require login)
+* Docker installed on a linux box.
+* Docker desktop installed on a Mac or Windows machine.

 ## Philosophy

 There are a few things you should know about this tutorial before we begin.

 This tutorial is designed to be **self-paced** to make the most of your time.